adam-bauer-34/adam-bauer-34.github.io/index.md

 ---

-**Announcement:** My last ever paper in astrophysics was just posted to arXiv (and is in revision for publication)!
-Check it out here: [*Spherical accretion in alternative theories of gravity*](https://arxiv.org/abs/2111.02178)
+**Announcement:** My last ever paper in astrophysics was accepted into *The Astrophysical Journal*!
+Check it out: [*Spherical accretion in alternative theories of gravity*](https://arxiv.org/abs/2111.02178)

 ---